AI Travel Planner LogoaiplannerBack

 2.2

-Head to Granville Island for lunch at the Public Market, offering a huge variety of food stalls to suit all tastes.
+Head over to Granville Island for a casual lunch at the Public Market, offering diverse food options for every taste.

-Granville Island Public Market & Kids Market, 1669 Johnston St, Vancouver
+Granville Island Public Market & Kids Market, 1669 Johnston St, Vancouver, BC V6H 3R9 (Granville Island)

 Find more details